-Enzyme ImmunoAssay (ELISA) for the determination of IgM antibodies to Hepatitis E Virus in human plasma and sera.
-The kit may be used for the follow-up of HEV-infected patients.
+Third generation Enzyme ImmunoAssay (ELISA) for the qualitative determination of IgG antibodies to Hepatitis E Virus in human plasma and sera.
+The kit may be used for the screening of blood units and the follow-up of HEV-infected patients.
 For "in vitro" diagnostic use only.